Refuse & Recycling Services

 Compost and Yard Waste Collection

-Residents can select a year-round subscription for a 35-gallon ($122.40/year) or 65-gallon ($142.80/year) container.
-With the subscription, Advanced Disposal will collect unlimited yard waste and compost weekly from April 1 - November 30 and every other week from December 1 - March 31.
+Residents can select a year-round subscription for a 35-gallon ($124.85/year) or 95-gallon ($145.66/year) container.
+With the subscription, Waste Management will collect unlimited yard waste and compost weekly from April 1 - November 30 and every other week from December 1 - March 31: Click here for the bi-weekly collection schedule.
 Collections take place on the same day as normal refuse collection.
 Subscribers can place overflow yard waste and organics in plastic/metal containers or Kraft-type bags for no extra charge.
 No prepaid disposal stickers are required for subscribers.

 Residents using plastic/metal containers must label each container as ’YARD WASTE ONLY’.
-Free labels are available at Village Hall and Advanced Disposal’s Transfer Station (2800 Shermer Road).
+Free labels are available at Village Hall.

 What to Compost